oxidecomputer/humility/README.md

 It is only functional on the fully supported boards listed above.
 In addition, the MAC-side counters are only supported on the VSC8562, not the VSC8552; this is indicated with `--` in the relevant table positions.

-### `humility openocd`

-This command launches OpenOCD based on the config file in a build archive, which then allows one to connect with either GDB or directly via telnet.
-If the intention is to only run GDB, note that `humility gdb --run-openocd` will both run OpenOCD and run a foreground GDB that is connected to it.

 ### `humility pmbus`